gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring phronesis or techne.

+Alexander:

+"There is something paradoxical about being opposed to theoretical abstraction and yet having such a relentless inclination to carry it out" (2).

 Elizabeth Corey